tudorz23/ServerClientApp/README.md

 ---

-## 8. Wildcard handling
+## Wildcard handling
 * The `client` structure stores the subscribed topics in a `map` in the following way: the `key` is the actual topic as a `string`, while the value is a `vector` of `strings`, which stand for the tokens obtained by tokenizing the topic with the `/` delimiter.
-Thus, when checking if a user is subscribed to a given topic, firstly the `map::find` method is used, which checks the topics without wildcards, because it would not make sense to trigger the wildcard checking algorithm if the topic could be directly found.
+Thus, when checking if a user is subscribed to a given topic, firstly the `map::find` method is used, which checks the topics (the keys) without wildcards, because it would not make sense to trigger the wildcard checking algorithm if the topic could be directly found.
 * I decided to use a `map` here instead of an `unordered_map` based on a debate from `StackOverflow`, from where I learnt that the `map` might be faster for repeated insertions (such as these subscriptions) than the `unordered_map`,